Snowflake-Labs/snowflake-arctic/inference/README.md

-# Getting Started with Arctic on Hugging Face
+# Getting Started with Arctic

+If you want to run Arctic with pure-HF to explore the model see the instructions below.
+For a more performant deployment we have provided [instructions on using Arctic with vLLM](vllm).

+## Hugging Face

-## Dependencies
+### Dependencies

 Install the following packages, they can all be found under [requirements.txt](requirements.txt) as well.
 We are actively working on upstreaming both the `transformers` and `vllm` changes required to run Arctic but for